alefhsousa/macbook-playbook/README.md

 # macbook-playbook

 Automatically prepare a Macbook for development and desktop tasks using Ansible.

 ## Tested on

-- MacBookPro15,4 with OS X 10.12.5 (Sierra)
+- MacBookPro 15,4 with OS X 10.12.6 (Sierra)

 ## Assumptions